asltwhh/FrontToEnd/redux/01.redux-note/README.md

 在 store.js 中：

 ```
-import {createStore, combineReducers} from redux
+import {createStore, applyMiddleware} from redux
 import thunk from "redux-thunk";
 import { composeWithDevTools } from "redux-devtools-extension";